kokke/tiny-regex-c/README.md

 - Fix implementation of branches (`|`), and see if that can lead us closer to groups as well, e.g. `(a|b)+`.
 - Add `example.c` that demonstrates usage.
 - Add `tests/test_perf.c` for performance and time measurements.
-- Testing: add matching on purely random data, comparing with Python's `re`.
-Currently only matching known positives - need to verify rejection as well.
+- Testing: Improve pattern rejection testing.

 ### FAQ
 - *Q: What differentiates this library from other C regex implementations?*